-The Office of Safety & Security maintains a Daily Crime Log that records the date the incident was reported, all crimes and other serious incidents that occur on campus, in a non-campus building or property, on public property, or within the Office's patrol jurisdiction.
+The Safety and Security Department maintains a Daily Crime Log that records the date the incident was reported, all crimes and other serious incidents that occur on campus, in a non-campus building or property, on public property, or within the Office's patrol jurisdiction.

-The Daily Crime Log is available for public inspection at the Office of Safety & Security during regular business hours.
+The Daily Crime Log is available for public inspection at the Safety and Security Department during regular business hours.